Nerodowble/teacherscape/backend.md

 The backend uses the following environment variables:

 - `BACKEND_PORT`: The port that the backend server is running on
+- `JWT_SECRET`: The secret key used to sign and verify JWT tokens

 ## Running the Backend